Parking on Campus

 Parking on campus and in the surrounding neighborhoods is extremely limited and parking regulations are strictly enforced.
 A valid WWU parking permit is required to park in all Western parking lots.

-It is recommended that students avoid bringing a car to campus.
-There are only 1,800 student parking spaces on campus for Western’s approximate 15,000 students, so most students will not receive a parking permit.
+We recommend that students avoid bringing a car to campus.
+There are only 2,347 student parking spaces on campus for Western’s approximate 16,000 students, so most students will not receive a parking permit.
+There are 720 parking spaces for resident students, 1117 parking spaces for commuting students, and 510 of additional student parking spaces off-campus.

 Calculate the Cost of Your Commute